cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 1. Extract the `Wii U Only.zip` homebrew pack to the root of your SD card - `SD:\`
   - If prompted to, replace any pre-existing files
 1. Eject your SD card from Windows and put it into your Wii U console

-1. If desired, insert a USB device into your Wii U to dump your data to USB storage
+{% capture usbWarning %}

+(Optional) A USB storage device for dumping everything into:

-  - Do not let the Wii U format the USB, the USB must be FAT32, 32KB Cluster.
+- Do not let the Wii U Format USB devices you plan to use with Dumpling.
-  - Some users have reported better performance using the back ports, however the front ports should be fine as well
+- USB devices must be formatted to Fat32 32KB (32768) allocation.
+  - USB is larger than 32GB?
+[Click Here](https://fat32-format.en.softonic.com/)

+{% endcapture %}

+<div class="notice--danger">{{ usbWarning | markdownify }}</div>

 Your SD card should look like this: